hridyeshh/0-100-cohort-projects/README.md

-# 0-100-cohort-projects
-all the various projects based on 0-100 cohort by Harkirat Singh
+projects based on html, css and javascript.